- Follow Quirky Cat's Fat Stacks on WordPress.com

 Posted in Fantasy

-Tagged Book, Book Review, Books, Erika Lewis, Fantasy, Fantasy Novel, Fantasy review, Fiction, Kelcie Murphy and the Academy for the Unbreakable Arts, Kelcie Murphy and the Academy for the Unbreakable Arts by Erika Lewis, Literary, Literature, middle grade, middle grade novel, Net Galley, NetGalley, Review, Starscape Books, Young Adult, Young Adult Review
+Tagged Book, Book Review, Books, children's book, Fantasy, Fantasy Novel, Fantasy review, Fiction, Literary, Literature, middle grade novel, Net Galley, NetGalley, Review, Young Adult, Young Adult Review

 Leave a comment